JCentercreation/javiercarrilloblog.com/_posts/2021-08-02-CryptoKit.markdown

 <br>
 <h2 style="color: #403F3F">Encrypting Data</h2>
 A hash function does not encrypt data.
 A hash function only returns an identifier of the data.
 A hash fucntion is valid to authenticate the content but nor for knowing the content itself.
 CryptoKit offers two main symetric encryption methods: ChaChaPoly and AES-GCM.
 What's de difference between this two methods?
 Well the first one is that ChaChaPoly (ChaCha20-Poly1305) is only defined at 256 bits security level whereas AES-GCM is able to target 128-bit, 192-bit and 256-bit security levels.
 Another difference is that ChaChaPoly20 is faster in the most of the cases than AES-GCM, unless you are using hardware acceleration.
+For instance for mobile development ChaChaPoly is faster.

 What CryptoKit offers in terms of data encryption is a securized container (based on ChaChaPoly or AES-GCM) with the encrypted information.
 The container is composed by three elements:
 - A cipher: A version of the encrypted data